-Residents within the EPZ and the local authority should also be notified of the change in ownership and advised that the duty holder will be conducting a public involvement program as part of the development of a new ERP.
+Residents within the EPZ and the local authority should also be notified of the change in ownership and advised that the licensee will be conducting a public involvement program as part of the development of a new ERP.

-The new duty holder must ensure that the emergency response procedures in place will not be compromised prior to approval of the new ERP.
+The new licensee must ensure that the emergency response procedures in place will not be compromised prior to approval of the new ERP.